viperey/prisoner-dilemma/README.md

 ## TODO

 - [ ] StrategyGradual (fix)
-- [ ] Add every known strategies
+- [ ] Add every known strategies, along with their tests.
-- [ ] Test every the strategy individually
+- [ ] Make sure the lib actually has library structure/release.
 - [ ] Make a GUI/Cli.
 Something to allow to play with it.

+## Experiments

+- [ ] Constant data.
+Pure constant data.
+Even if that implies lifetime annotations.
+Walk that mille.

 ## Pending Strategies